Trade Forex Trading

 Draw Down

-As traders the number one risk is known as draw-down - this is the amount of money you have lost in your forex account on a single currency transaction.
+As traders the number one risk is known as draw-down - this is the amount of money you've lost in your forex trading account on a single currency transaction.

 Maximum Draw Down

-This is the total amount of money you have lost in your forex account before you start making profitable trades.
-For example if you have $10,000 capital and make 5 consecutive losing positions with a total of $1,500 loss before making 10 winning positions with a total of $4,000 profit.
-Then the draw-down is $1,500 divided by $10,000, which is 15 % maximum draw-down.
+This is the total amount of money you've lost in your forex trading account before you begin making profitable trades.
+For examples if you have $10,000 capital & make 5 consecutive losing trade positions with a total of $1,500 loss before making 10 winning trades with a total of $4,000 profit.
+Then the draw down is $1,500 divided by $10,000, which is 15% maximum draw-down.

 Draw Down vs Maximum Draw Down

-To learn how to generate the above reports using MetaTrader 4 platform: Generate Reports on MT4 Tutorial
+To learn how to generate the above reports using MT4 platform: Generate Reports on MT4 Guide

 The example below shows the difference between risking a small percentage of your capital compared to risking a higher percentage.
-Good investment principles requires you as an investor not to risk more than 2% of your total account equity.
+Good investment principles requires you as a not to risk more than 2% of your total account equity.

 Percent Risk Method